crystalcommerce/cc-cli/README.md

 # CrystalCommerce CLI

-This is a command line client for exploring Crystal Commerce APIs
+This is a command line client for exploring CrystalCommerce APIs

 ## Installation